‘General Hospital’ Spoilers: Finn Is Suspicious As He Closes In On Hayden’s Secret

 — General Hospital (@GeneralHospital) October 2, 2019

 One thing is for sure, fans are happy to have Hayden back on General Hospital.
 Most are ready for her reunion with Finn and their daughter.
-However, he is still engaged to Anna Devane and she is about ready to sweep back into town.
-Will she see the sparks fly between her fiance and his ex?
+However, he is still engaged to Anna Devane (Finola Hughes) and she is about ready to sweep back into town.
+Will she see the sparks fly between her fiancé and his ex?

 General Hospital airs weekdays on ABC.